-This mainboard has a Socket 370, which uses an Intel PPGA (Plastic Pin Grid Array) Celeron or FCPGA Pentium III processor.
+This mainboard has a Slot 1 processor socket for an Intel SEPP (Single Edge Processor Package) Celeron, Pentium II or III and "Coppermine"-type CPUs.
+It also has a Socket 370, which uses an Intel PPGA Celeron or FCPGA Pentium-III processor.
 You can install any one of these processors on the mainboard.
+Note: You cannot install two processors on this mainboard.

-The mainboard supports Socket 370 clock speeds up to 800MHz.
 This mainboard supports front-side bus speeds of 66MHz, 100MHz or 133MHz.

-This mainboard uses the SiS 630 chipset which provides CPU Plug & Play through firmware, integrates a 128-bit AGP Graphics Accelerator.
+This mainboard uses the GFXcel chipset which provides CPU Plug & Play through firmware, integrates a 128-bit AGP Graphics Accelerator.
 The mainboard has a built-in PCI 3D Sound System and a V.90 Fax/Modem DAA module is shipped with the mainboard.
-There is an ADIMM slot onboard for an optional Video Bridge card.
+There is an optional ADIMM slot onboard for either an optional Video Bridge Card or a display buffer cache card.
 The video bridge card connects to an external TV, a TFT LCD panel display, or a secondary CRT display monitor.
-In addition, the mainboard has a full set of ATX I/O Ports including PS/2 keyboard and mouse ports, two USB ports, a parallel port, a serial port and a VGA port.
+In addition, the mainboard has an extended set of ATX I/O Ports including PS/2 keyboard and mouse ports, two USB ports, a parallel port, a serial port and a VGA port.

-This mainboard has all the features you need to develop a powerful multimedia workstation that is network ready, and has built-in communications.
-The board is Flex-ATX size and has power connectors for an ATX power supply.
+This mainboard has all the features you need to develop a powerful multimedia workstation, and has built-in communications.
+The board is micro-ATX size and has power connectors for an ATX power supply.